Bobber (motorcycle): Bobbers vs. choppers

-The term 'chopper' did not appear in print until the mid-1960s, over 30 years after the bob-job was invented.
+The term 'chopper' did not appear in print until the mid-1960s, over 30 years after the first bob-jobs.
 The chopper is a more stylistically and technically extreme evolution of the bob-job, which emerged after the highly elaborate, heavily chromed bob-jobs which appeared in the late 1940s and 1950s.
 Bobbers are typically built around unmodified frames, while choppers use either highly modified or custom-made frames.
 Chopper frames are often cut and welded into shape.
-A bobber is a motorcycle that has undergone a ‘bob-job’ (hence the moniker 'Bobber'), that is, had extraneous parts removed for simplicity and weight-reduction.
-Thus, bobbers are fairly easy to create from stock motorcycles, as it is an exercise in subtraction for the sake of performance.
+A bobber is a motorcycle that has undergone a ‘bob-job’, stripping it of extraneous parts for simplicity and weight-reduction.

-Choppers, on the other hand, often sport features that actually decrease the safety, handling, and braking ability of the machine.
-Choppers are more about overall style than overall performance.
+Choppers, on the other hand, are more about overall style than performance, and often sport features that actually decrease the safety, handling, and braking ability of the machine.
 The driving force of a traditional bobber's style is the original form of the bike.
 Some parts could be swapped, such as turning around a stock Harley FL front fender and running it on the rear of the motorcycle, but in general stock parts were modified (trimming a fender shorter) or removed.

 Instead of the large diameter front wheels of choppers, bobbers usually come with a size similar to the rear rim.
 Builders mostly use spring saddles, which isn't a must on choppers with their long extended sissy-bars.
 Springer forks are popular on both bikes, but often mounted with a higher rake in the chopper's triple-tree, to move the front wheel forward.
-Instead of glossy flake-paintings and chrome parts used for many choppers, a bobber more often comes as a Ratbike in flat paint and/or some rusty parts, though this is more of a modern trend as motorcycles are built to resemble vintage motorcycles that had received a 'bob-job'.
+Instead of glossy flake-paintings and chrome parts used for many choppers, a bobber more often comes as a ratbike in flat paint and/or some rusty parts, though this is more of a modern trend as motorcycles are built to resemble vintage motorcycles that had received a 'bob-job'.